Ed Stevens, DBA

 OK (20 msec)

-The first thing we learn, from line 3, is that we are running Oracle client 10.2.0.4.
+The first thing we learn, from line 3, is that we are running the 32-bit version of Oracle client 10.2.0.4.
 Note that this is the version of the client, not the database.
 They do not have to be the same, and this tells us only about the client.

 C:\>tnsping larry